Travel grants for early career researchers

 1. Overseas travel grants

-Overseas travel grants (OTGs) provide funding for: international travel and subsistence to study new techniques at recognised centres outside the UK. travel to start or develop international collaborations.
-One potential use of an OTG, for example, is for travel to European centres to develop collaborations for bids to Horizon Europe.
+Introduction.
+Overseas travel grants (OTGs) provide funding for: One potential use of an OTG, for example, is for travel to European centres to develop collaborations for bids to Horizon Europe.
+Centre visits may be to overseas universities or industrial organisations.
+The scheme may not be used to support solely conference attendance.

 2. Researcher Development and Travel Grant